 Fees for Employees, Spouses and Retirees

 College employees, who work half-time or more, and their spouse may be eligible for reduced fees under certain conditions.
 Employees and/or spouse should contact the Human Resources Office and review the college policy 3.130 before enrolling in courses.
-LCSC faculty emeriti and staff retirees, and their spouses, are also eligible for fee reduction.
+LC State faculty emeriti and staff retirees, and their spouses, are also eligible for fee reduction.
 Reduced fees are only considered for part-time enrollment.

 Fees for Employee's Dependents